jacobsebek/wordstream/README.md

 which shouldn't be difficult either.

 ## Source code and licensing
-The whole project with all its resources is in the public domain (for clarification, read [the unlicense](LICENSE)).
+The whole source code with all its resources is in the public domain (for clarification, read [the unlicense](LICENSE)).
 The source code is available at https://github.com/jacobsebek/wordstream.